Friends of the Library

 The Friends of the Library is a loosely organized group of volunteers who meet at most once per month and only when we have a project to plan or evaluate.
 We meet in the library on a weekday morning from 9:00 – 10:00, wrapping up before the library opens.

-In the summer we work during the Concerts on the Lawn series, hosted by Plow and Hearth and organized by Nancy Knighting.
+In the summer we work during the Summer Concert series at Hoover Ridge.
 We sell 50/50 raffle tickets, dividing the cash collected between the library and the lucky holder of the winning ticket.
 On a few occasions the winner has returned their share of the winnings to the library, which is much appreciated.